 The governing body is the admissions authority.
 The admissions committee is composed of the following governors: chair of governors, parish priest, head teacher, parent governor & independent clerk.

-"Roman Catholic" means a person/child who has been baptised into the Roman Catholic faith.
-Parents who wish their application to be considered under criteria 1-6 are required to submit a Supplementary Information Form (SIF) with their application which is available from the high school or the Local Authority.
+Catholic means a person/child who has been baptised into the Catholic faith.
+Parents who wish their application to be considered under criteria 1 - 5 are required to complete a Supplementary Form and submit a Baptism Certificate as part of their application.

 The term ‘brothers and sisters’ will be taken to include step brothers and sisters, foster children and children of partners living in the same household.
 In cases where twins, triplets or other multiple birth siblings would be split between St Damian’s RC Science College and another school when allocations take place, siblings will be offered a place at St Damian’s RC Science College, if that is the parents’ wish.